kolganovaanna/Final-Project-Proposal/Main_Protocol.md

 echo "Reads(no headers):" >> results/SRR14784363/r1_general_info.txt
 grep -v "^@"  data/SRR14784363/SRR14784363_1.fastq | wc -l  >> results/SRR14784363/r1_general_info.txt
 ```
+I used the same commands for my ther 3 files (check Notes.md).
 According to the results, we can say that these samples are pretty similar in size and number of reads.

 6. Taking a closer look at the samples